 Read our full Alienware Aurora R11 review.

 Sometimes a student wants a slim, subtle PC to sit unobtrusively on their desk.
-For those students we recommend the Apple Mac mini with M1: it's is everything we loved about the Mac mini, but now it's cheaper and faster thanks to the addition of Apple's custom M1 chip.
+For those students we recommend the Apple Mac mini M2: it's everything we loved about the Mac mini with M1, but now it's cheaper and faster thanks to the addition of Apple's custom M2 chip.

-While the M1 chip's lack of support for Boot Camp makes running Windows on this machine tricky, for students who prefer macOS this is a no-brainer: The M1 Mac mini is the most affordable of Apple's new crop of Macs, and it delivers huge value for a decent price.
-You won't be playing the latest PC games or crunching huge video files with ease, but for most schoolwork, the Mac mini with M1 should be more than capable enough.
+The M2 Mac mini is the most affordable of Apple's current crop of Macs, and it delivers huge value for a decent price.
+You won't be playing the latest PC games or crunching huge video files with ease, but for most schoolwork, the Mac mini M2 should be more than capable enough.
 You'll need to hook it up to your own monitor, keyboard, and mouse, but that's par for the course when purchasing PCs.

 While it's quite pricey, the Microsoft Surface Studio 2 is the best thing around for digital art students thanks to a gorgeous touchscreen that drops down low for comfortable touch and pen use.
 The better-than-4K display looks amazing, the touch screen supports both the Surface Pen and Surface Dial and the design is top-notch.
 The design alone would make this the best touchscreen all-in-one for drawing, but the addition of best-in-class pen support takes it up another level.

 It should also be powerful enough to handle your coursework and a bit of gaming after hours because it has beefier processing and graphics hardware than the original Studio, as well as all-solid-state drives for storage, plus an even better version of the PixelSense display that offers enhanced brightness and contrast.
 It's one of the best all-in-one computers we've seen, and our top pick for students who dream of being artists and media creators.